Gómez-Peña Unplugged Texts on Live Art, Social Practice and Imaginary Activism (2008–2020)

 Throughout this collection, Gómez-Peña tackles literature, theory, pedagogy, activism and live art in an eclectic mix that demonstrates how the process of writing is simultaneously a performative exercise in embodied language.
-The writing stands as a call for action utilizing what Gómez-Peña terms ‘imaginary activism’ and ‘radical citizenship’; it invites the reader to embody a borderless, polygendered, cross generational and race literate ethos.
-This timely anthology comes straight from the heart of a troubled Trump-era United States and a crime cartel ridden Mexico.
-Artists are prompted to engage in radical performance pedagogy within the civic realm and to think of themselves as ‘artivists’ participating in the great debates of our times.
+The writing stands as a call for action, utilizing what Gómez-Peña terms “imaginary activism” and “radical citizenship”; it invites the reader to embrace a borderless, polygendered, crossgenerational and race-literate ethos.
+This timely anthology comes straight from the heart of a troubled Trump-era United States and a crime cartel–ridden Mexico.
+Artists and writers are prompted to engage in radical performance pedagogy within the civic realm and to think of themselves as public intellectuals and “artivists” participating in the great debates of our times.

-By encouraging artists and emerging writers to wildly imagine their practice beyond the normative art world and academia, this book is a unique read for scholars and students of political theatre, performance art, cultural performance, literature, poetry and activism.
+By encouraging emerging artists and writers to wildly imagine their practice beyond the normative art world and academia, this book is a fundamental read for scholars and students of performance art, political theatre, cultural studies, literature, poetry, activism and race and gender politics.

 Introductory Texts; 1 Performance Art vs. The "Art World"; 2 Highly Personal Writings; 3 Imaginary Activism; 4 Touring in Times of War and/or Performing Against Racism; 5 On Gentrification and Other Forms of Ethnic Cleansing; 6 Identity Politics Gone Wrong; 7 On the Politics of Language; 8 Philosophical Tantrums; 9 Ending of Book